iOSCodePath/InstagramApp/README.md

 * User should get appropriate validation error messages when tries to login with incorrect credentials.
 * User can like, comment the posts of other friends.
 * User can message friends and comment on the statuses.
+* User can upload a video as a post.
+* User can follow other people/pages.
 * User can post a story to Instagram.
+* User can save posts.
+* User can view their save posts and liked posts.
+* User can put a location to their photos/videos.

 **Optional Nice-to-have Stories**

 * User can add boomerang using instagram.
+* User can use the instagram live feature.
+* User can send voice messages.
+* User can send photos/videos through private messaging.

 ### 2. Screen Archetypes